brendanscarano/brendanscarano.github.io/_posts/2016-03-08-starting-with-react-native.md

 AppRegistry.registerComponent('meteo', () => App);
 {% endhighlight %}

-The <span class="code">DailyWeather</span> will now recieve props from the parent component which can then be mapped over to build several views to display each day's weather.
+The <span class="code">DailyWeather</span> will now receive props from the parent component which can then be mapped over to build several views to display each day's weather.
 I am also importing both <span class="code">moment</span> to display the time properly, along with <span class="code">react-native-emoji</span> which I am using to display the weather icons.

 {% highlight javascript %}
 'use strict';